chealyC/bank-system/README.md

-# Banking System
+# Bank System

-A simple banking system written in C.
+A simple bank system written in C.

 ## Features